Factorization algebras and abelian CS/WZW-type correspondences: Introduction

 \subsection{Acknowledgements}

 We are lucky to be part of a community bustling with ideas and generous in sharing them.
 On the topics connected with this paper---such as free BV quantization, field theories on manifolds with boundary, and generalizations of familiar theories---we are grateful to Ben Albert, Dylan Butson, Damien Calaque, Ivan Contreras, Kevin Costello, Chris Elliott, Greg Ginot, Ryan Grady, Andre Henriques, Theo Johnson-Freyd, Si Li, Pavel Safronov, Claudia Scheimbauer, Michele Schiavina, Stephan Stolz, Peter Teichner, Alessandro Valentino, and Philsang Yoo.
 We would like to thank Mich\`ele Vergne for comments on an earlier draft of this paper.
+The anonymous referee caught several errors and pinpointed ambiguities; the paper is improved by their eagle eyes.
 Joint time at the Max Planck Institute for Mathematics kickstarted our dialogue about these issues, and we are grateful for the convivial atmosphere and financial support it supplied.
 The National Science Foundation supported O.G. through DMS Grant No. 1812049.
 E.R. is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1752814.
 B.W. is partially supported by the National Science Foundation Award DMS-1645877.
 During the revisions of this paper in spring 2020, all three authors benefited from the hospitality of the Mathematical Sciences Research Institute in Berkeley, California; While O.G. and B.W. were in residence at MSRI and hence received support from the NSF under Grant No. 1440140.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.